FisherSHADOW/simple-main-page/README.md

 # simple-main-page
-my first project for some exercise with html and css to make a simple page using <div> <marging> <padding>
+my first project for some exercise with html and css to make a simple page using div, marging, padding